M. A. G. Osmani: Bangladesh Army general

 After the war ended with the surrender of the Pakistan armed forces to the joint command of India and Bangladesh on 16 December 1971, Osmani arrived in Dhaka on 22 December and set up his HQ (probably in the Log Area HQ Building in the Dhaka cantonment).
-On 9 January 1972, he arranged an honor guard to greet Sheikh Mujibur Rahman on his return to Tezgaon Airport.
-The Bangladeshi government decided to promote him to a two-star ranked officer (the first in Bangladeshi history) through a battlefield promotion to maintain the chain of command in the army.
+On 9 January 1972, he arranged an honor guard to greet Sheikh Mujibur Rahman on his return to Tejgaon Airport.
+The Bangladeshi government decided to promote him to a four-star ranked officer (the first in Bangladeshi history) through a battlefield promotion to maintain the chain of command in the army.
 He was promoted on 7 April 1972, effective retroactively on 16 December 1971.

 Sector commander conference (2–11 January 1972)

 Osmani and the Mukti Bahini senior sector commanders met in Dhaka from 2 to 11 January 1972 to discuss the future of the Bangladesh armed forces and other issues.
 Wounded sector-eleven commander Abu Taher and the commander of the closed sector nine were not present.
 A committee was set up to form a national militia from the Mukti Bahini and members of the former East Pakistan Rifles.
 Sector-three commander A. N. M. Nuruzzaman was chosen to command the militia.

-The armed forces were reorganized, with Army, Navy, Air Force and Police personnel ordered to join their respective organizations and former EPR members joining the new National Militia.
+The armed forces were reorganized, with army, navy, air force and police personnel ordered to rejoin their respective organizations and former EPR members joining the new Bangladesh Rifles.